Before I share the best bookkeeping software I have compiled for you, do you have a list of requirements on hand?

 As you know, small business owners typically integrate other software with their CRM to optimize their time and efforts.

 While you can naturally link your books to your CRM from a different brand, using Zoho will save you the tedious job of going through a third party.

 The app has simple IU to keep your accounts up to date.
-You can monitor your total payable, receivables, income, expense, current projects, and bank status directly on your dashboard.
+You can track your total payables, receivables, income, expenses, current projects, and bank status directly on your dashboard.

 ZohoBooks extends straightforward options to manage your clients, create projects, and track your time.
 Additionally, it has a client portal to collaborate with your long-term customers.